Lunkster/CSW_to_Zotero_RDF/README.md

 # CSW_to_Zotero_RDF
-To get metadata from geodata catalogues such as the Swedish Lantmäteriet (https://www.geodata.se/geodataportalen/srv/swe/catalog.search#/home) and Länsstyrelser (https://ext-geodatakatalog.lansstyrelsen.se/GeodataKatalogen/srv/swe/catalog.search#/home) and import them to Zotero is a bit of a hassle.
+To get metadata from geodata catalogues such as The Swedish National Land Survey Geodata Portal [Lantmäteriets Geodataportal](https://www.geodata.se/geodataportalen/srv/swe/catalog.search#/home) and the County Administrative Boards Geodata Catalogue [Länsstyrelsernas Geodatakatalog](https://ext-geodatakatalog.lansstyrelsen.se/GeodataKatalogen/srv/swe/catalog.search#/home) and import them to Zotero is a bit of a hassle.
 This script can help you with that.
-It might work on other catalogues with the same format and csw structure, that is the Swedish metadata standard and TC211 (https://www.isotc211.org/2005/gmd/)
+It might work on other catalogues with the same format and csw structure, that is the Swedish metadata standard and [TC211](https://www.isotc211.org/2005/gmd/)

 You'll need lxml!